 You can identify carder bees by looking at their abdomen.
 If you see a large group of fuzz on the abdomen, it’s probably a carder bee!

-In addition to carder bees, there are more types of bees in colorado that deserve attention too.
+In addition to carder bees, more types in Colorado deserve attention, too.

 What is your favorite type?
 I’m curious to know if there’s a type I missed or haven’t learned about yet!